It’s easy to underestimate the power a great Facebook cover photo can have for your business.

-What: Wow your fans with an amazing photo that will entice them to visit and be part of this beautiful and very daring scene.
-An action shot like this one will excite your fans on planning their next biking trip.
+What: Wow your fans with an amazing photo that will entice them to visit and be part of this beautiful and active scene.
+An action shot like this one on the beach will excite your fans on planning their next vacation.

 11. Give visitors some encouragement and inspiration

-What: The Agency’s Facebook page shows their creative talent through their cover photo and makes an impact with a bold statement.
-Bright colors are eye catching but, you don’t always have to use a flashy cover photo to stand out.
+What: The Gifford Cat Shelter appeals to its fans’ emotions in this cover photo and takes advantage of the Valentine’s Day holiday to appeal to potential pet owners.
+The image of the cats cuddling inside a heart makes an impact with a fun statement.
 Using an intriguing image is an outstanding way of having viewers look again and engage by reading the explanation.
-It is a simple yet smart idea that will get fans thinking.
+It is a simple yet smart idea that will get fans motivated.

 13. Display some of your work

 What: Showing some of the work your business does is a fantastic way to show the public the type of work you do.
-In the case of Wiley Biz, they show the variety of books they have published.
+In the case of O’verlays, they show how their decorative panels can give your furniture a stylish makeover.
 Use your cover photo to show fans the quality and polish of your work.

-14. Invite customers with a sneak peak of your store
+14. Invite customers with a sneak peak of your business

-What: A panoramic photograph of your store is an excellent way to invite your fans in.
-Cape Kaleidoscopes shows how bright and fun their store is with disco balls and lots of lights.
-This photo gives fans a glimpse inside the store that may trigger them to stop by sooner than they would have.
+What: A photograph of the inside of your business is an excellent way to invite your fans in.
+River Rock shows how fun their rock walls are while also giving you a sense of what it’s like to walk through the gym.
+This photo gives fans a glimpse inside the business that may trigger them to stop by sooner than they would have.

-Another great idea is to take your fans behind the scenes and showcase what they may not get to see — the ingredients of your product or the inner workings of your B2B.
+Another great idea is to take your fans behind the scenes and showcase what they may not get to see — the ingredients of your product or the inner workings of your business.